-Depreciation and Container Impairment.
+Depreciation.
 When we acquire containers, we record the cost of the container on our balance sheet.
 We then depreciate the container over its estimated useful life (which represents the number of years we expect to be able to lease the container to shipping lines) to its estimated "residual value" (which represents the amount we estimate we will recover upon the sale or other disposition of the equipment at the end of its "useful life" as a shipping container).
 Our estimates of useful life are based on our actual experience with our fleet, and our estimates of residual value are based on a number of factors including disposal price history.

 We review our depreciation policies, including our estimates of useful lives and residual values, on a regular basis to determine whether a change in our estimates of useful lives and residual values is warranted.
-We estimate the useful lives of our non-refrigerated containers other than open top and flat rack containers, refrigerated containers, and open top and flat rack containers to be 13, 12, 20 and 14 years, respectively.
-Over a few years prior to January 1, 2013, we experienced a significant increase in the useful lives of our non-refrigerated containers other than open top and flat rack containers as we entered into leases with longer terms and container prices increased resulting in shipping lines leasing containers for longer periods.

-Based on this extended period of longer useful lives and our expectation that new equipment lives will remain near those levels, we increased the estimated useful lives of our non-refrigerated containers other than open top and flat rack containers from 12 years to 13 years, effective January 1, 2013.
-The effect of this change has been and will continue to be a reduction in depreciation expense as compared to what would have been reported using the previous estimate.
-We estimate the residual values of our primary non-refrigerated containers other than open top and flat rack containers to be \$1,050 for a 20', \$1,300 for a 40', \$1,650 for a 40' high cube and the residual value of our 40' high cube refrigerated containers to be \$4,500.
-Our residual value estimates are based on recent sales history, market conditions for the sale of used containers and trends, which we believe are currently the best indicator of the residual value we will realize.
+We estimate the useful lives of our non-refrigerated containers (other than open top and flat rack containers), refrigerated containers, tank containers and open top and flat rack containers to be 13, 12, 20 and 14 years, respectively.
+We estimate the residual values of our primary non-refrigerated containers (other than open top and flat rack containers) to be \$1,050 for a 20', \$1,300 for a 40', and \$1,450 for a 40' high cube.
+Beginning July 1, 2015, we changed our residual value estimate from \$1,650 for a 40' high cube to \$1,450.
+Our change in residual value estimate was based on recent sales history and market conditions for the sale of used containers, which we believe are currently the best indicator of the residual value we will realize.
+The effect of reducing estimated residual values of containers has been and will continue to be an increase in depreciation expense and gain on sales of containers, net as compared to what would have been reported using the previous estimate.

 If market conditions in the future warrant a further change of our estimates of the useful lives or residual values of our containers, we may be required to again recognize increased or decreased depreciation expense.
 A decrease in either the useful life or residual value of our containers would result in increased depreciation expense and decreased net income.
+An increase in either the useful life or residual value of our containers would result in reduced depreciation expense and increased net income.